1. Who is Tralalere?

 If you wish to disactivate your Code-Decode account, we'll be sad to see you go, but the process is simple!
 Simply fill out the contact formula and list your reason for leaving.

 1. How do I use the Code-Decode lessons?

 The lessons presently on the platform are experiences to utilise in a class/group led by a teacher/leader.
-Only children involved in a class/group can access these lessons.

 2. What do formal school programs require?